-- Regional (nerve block): This type of anesthesia numbs specific areas of your body (e.g., lower extremities).
-Although you may be awake and aware, you will not feel pain.
-You will usually receive medications that will make you feel drowsy or keep you in a light sleep.
-The fact that regional anesthesia is used does not mean that you will see or hear what is going on in the operating room.
+- Regional (nerve block) anesthesia – This type of anesthesia numbs only specific regions of your body, such as the lower extremities.
+You may also receive medications that will make you feel drowsy or keep you in a light sleep, so you will not be fully aware of what is happening in the operating room.

 - Local anesthesia with sedation – Local anesthesia is injected into a

 specific part of your body (generally the incision area) by the surgeon.
 You

 will be awake, however, you will probably also receive medication that will

 - Monitored anesthesia care and moderate (conscious) sedation – These medications will give you temporary amnesia, keeping you relaxed without

 putting you completely asleep.

 - Spinal and epidural anesthesia – Administered in the lower spine, this

 anesthetic results in a loss of sensation and movement in the area being